 - Student Assistance Services: Interested students, with parental permission, may seek guidance from a representative of Loudoun County Mental Health Services.

 - Substance Abuse Referrals: Students with potential alcohol/drug abuse may be referred for educational services.

 - Student Recognition Activities: Counselors recognize the many achievements of students quarterly.

-- Mistreatment/Bullying Prevention: Students in each grade receive instruction on recognizing and preventing agressive/harassing behaviors.
+- Mistreatment/Bullying Prevention: Students in each grade receive instruction on recognizing and preventing aggressive/harassing behaviors.
 Counselors maintain an online mistreatment reporting form, where kids can report acts of mistreatment in order to get help with the situation.

-- Parent Workshops/Coffees - Throughout the year we will host workshops on a variety of topics that are helpful to parents as they navigate the teen and pre-teen years.
-Check out the School Counseling site for dates, as well as pay attention to your email, we will send out invitations via email.
+- Parent Workshops/Coffees: Throughout the year we will host workshops on a variety of topics that are helpful to parents as they navigate the teen and pre-teen years.
+Check out the School Counseling site for dates, as well as pay attention to your email.
+We will send out invitations via email.